scipy-conference/scipy_proceedings/papers/david_shupe/david_shupe.rst

 * Note that the above lesson applies as well to pre-fetching Gaia catalogs for the astrometry step.
 * SkyCoord.offset_frame is needed to get around zero-wrapping problems.
-In fact, offset_frame is very usefel when working on a patch of sky.
+In fact, offset_frame is very useful when working on a patch of sky.